DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability: Introduction

-To overcome these limitations, we propose \textbf{DynamicID}, a tuning-free method that inherently supports both single-ID and multi-ID personalized image generation, ensuring high identity fidelity and flexible facial editability.
+To overcome these limitations, we propose \textbf{DynamicID}, a tuning-free method that inherently supports single-ID and multi-ID personalized image generation, ensuring high identity fidelity and flexible facial editability.
 DynamicID comprises two novel designs: 1) Semantic-Activated Attention (SAA) and 2) Identity-Motion Reconfigurator (IMR).
-The SAA, as an innovative feature injection mechanism, dynamically modulates the activation levels of distinct image latent queries based on their semantic relevance to the facial feature keys.
+As an innovative feature injection mechanism, the SAA dynamically modulates the activation levels of distinct image latent queries based on their semantic relevance to the facial feature keys.
 This mechanism ensures that the original model's behavior remains undisturbed during the injection of ID features and allows for free manipulation of activation levels to enable zero-shot layout control and multi-ID personalized image generation.
-The IMR, as a trainable feature transformer, learns to effectively disentangle and re-entangle identity and motion features of facial latent representations.
+The IMR, as a trainable feature transformer, learns to effectively disentangle and reconfigure identity and motion features of facial latent representations.
 It serves as an intermediary by capturing a face encoder's output, modifying features, and delivering the modified output to the SAA, thereby enabling high fidelity and flexible facial editability.

-In the realm of the training paradigm, end-to-end training serves as a simple and straightforward approach.
+In the realm of the training paradigm, end-to-end training serves as a straightforward approach.
 Yet the demand for large-scale specialized datasets with multi-ID concurrence and free-form facial attributes makes it practically unfeasible.
 To overcome this challenge, we introduce a task-decoupling training paradigm, characterized by a strategic bifurcation into two distinct stages aimed at separately training the SAA and the IMR.
-In the initial stage, we concurrently train the SAA and a face encoder, leveraging the innovative mechanism of the SAA, which allows this stage to be conducted using images containing only one single individual.
-Subsequently, our focus shifts to training the IMR which requires only a facial dataset where each individual is represented by multiple distinct images.
+In the initial stage, we concurrently train the SAA and a face encoder, leveraging the innovative mechanism of the SAA, which allows this stage to be conducted using images containing only one individual.
+Subsequently, our focus shifts to training the IMR which requires only a facial dataset where multiple distinct images represent each individual.
 To further augment the training of the IMR, we have meticulously curated the VariFace-10k dataset, which encompasses 10k unique individuals, each represented by 35 distinct facial images, thereby providing a flexible and diverse foundation for model enhancement.